staltz/xstream/_includes/content.md

 Combines events from the past throughout the entire execution of the input stream, allowing you to accumulate them together.
 It's essentially like `Array.prototype.reduce`.
+The returned stream is a MemoryStream, which means it is already `remember()`'d.

 The output stream starts by emitting the `seed` which you give as argument.
 Then, when an event happens on the input stream, it is combined with that